hora/politics-of-tech-workshop/README.md

 > content posted to social media sites like Facebook and YouTube and in the
 > comments sections of brand-aware websites for consumer products.

-Read about the hidden labourers that keeps the internet useable, and their exploitative and dangerous working conditions.
+Read about the hidden labourers that keep the internet useable, and their exploitative and dangerous working conditions.

 ## [Data centres and the environment](/research-topics/data-centres-and-the-environment)